Unramified Grothendieck-Serre for simply-connected group schemes satisfying an isotropy condition via unipotent chains: Introduction and Main results

 \subsection{History and overview of the proof}

 Note that the Grothendieck--Serre conjecture was initially formulated for local rings but it has been generalized to semilocal rings; most of the papers cited deal with the semilocal case.

-\stepzero\noindstep The conjecture was proved in the case when the semilocal ring contains an infinite field in 2012 by Fedorov and Panin who completed the work of many people; see~\cite{FedorovPanin} and the historical remarks therein.
+The conjecture was proved in the case when the semilocal ring contains an infinite field in 2012 by Fedorov and Panin who completed the work of many people; see~\cite{FedorovPanin} and the historical remarks therein.
 The conjecture was proved when the semilocal ring contains a finite field by Panin in 2014; see~\cite{PaninFiniteFieldsIzvestiya}.
+We briefly explain the strategy of the proof in the equicharacteristic case.

-\noindstep We briefly explain the strategy of the proof in the equicharacteristic case.
-The first step is to use Popescu's Theorem to reduce to the case when $R$ is the semilocal ring of a finite set $\bx$ of closed points on an integral affine scheme $X$ smooth and of finite type over a field $k$.
+\noindstep The first step is to use Popescu's Theorem to reduce to the case when $R$ is the semilocal ring of a finite set $\bx$ of closed points on an integral affine scheme $X$ smooth over a field $k$.
 By spreading out we may assume that the group scheme $\bG$ and the $\bG$-torsor $\cE$ are defined over $X$.
 We may also assume that~$\cE$ is trivial away from a proper closed subset $Y\subset X$.

-\noindstep The second step is to fiber an open neighborhood $X'\subset X$ of $\bx$ over an open subset $S\subset \A^{\dim X-1}_k$ in such a way that the fibers are smooth curves and $Y\cap X'$ is finite over the base.
+\noindstep The second step is to fiber an open neighborhood $X'\subset X$ of $\bx$ over an open subset $S\subset \A^{\dim X-1}_k$ in such a way that the fibers are smooth curves and $Y\cap X'$ is finite over $S$.
 In fact, any generic projection does the job.
 Formally, this is accomplished by compactifying $X$ and using Bertini's Theorem.
 As we will see momentarily, this is where the situation becomes drastically different in the mixed characteristic case.
 We note that the finite field case became approachable after finite field Bertini's Theorem became available (see~\cite{PoonenOnBertini}).
+It seems plausible that one can use results of~\cite{Gabber2001SpaceFilling} instead.